Louisville in the American Civil War: Post-war

 After the war, Louisville returned to growth, with an increase in manufacturing, establishment of new factories, and transporting goods by train.
 The new industrial jobs attracted both black rural workers, including freedmen from the South, and foreign immigrants.
 It was a city of opportunity for them.
 Ex-Confederate officers entered law, insurance, real estate and political offices, largely taking control of the city.
 This led to the jibe that Louisville joined the Confederacy after the war was over.

 Women sympathizing with the Confederacy organized many groups, including in Kentucky.
 During the postwar years, Confederate women ensured the burial of the dead, including sometimes allocating certain cemeteries or sections to Confederate veterans, and raised money to build memorials to the war and their losses.
 By the 1890s, the memorial movement came under the control of the United Daughters of the Confederacy (UDC) and United Confederate Veterans (UCV), who promoted the "Lost Cause".
 Making meaning after the war was another way of writing its history.
 In 1895, the women's group supported the erection of a Confederate monument near the University of Louisville campus.

-“The Lost Cause” movement in Louisville primarily occurred between 1865 and 1935.
+"The Lost Cause" movement in Louisville primarily occurred between 1865 and 1935.
 This is due to most native Kentuckians coming to regret their decision to support the Union due to the war's upending of the antebellum racial and social hierarchy in Kentucky.
 One of the most notable personalities of Louisville during this time was that of Henry Watterson, a Confederate veteran and editor in chief of the newly formed Courier-Journal (1868).
 He was a major proponent of the New South Creed which emphasized a vision of a prosperous and independent South within an expanding American empire.
-He is the person who coined Louisville as being “The Gateway to the South”.
+He is the person who coined Louisville as being "The Gateway to the South".
 Watterson was one of the most important and widely read newspaper editors in American history.
-In the late 19th Century The Courier Journal had the largest circulation of any paper outside of New York and was the paper of record for Kentucky and that of the entire south.
-The Courier Journal had four times the circulation of fellow New South advocate Henry Grady's Atlanta Constitution.
+In the late 19th century the Courier-Journal had the largest circulation of any paper outside of New York and was the paper of record for Kentucky and that of the entire south.
+The Courier-Journal had four times the circulation of fellow New South advocate Henry W. Grady's Atlanta Constitution.